-This savory Vegan Cottage Pie Cupcake is a veganized – and slightly fancified – version of a classic comfort food and an old favorite.
-Easily put together with a wow-factor that belies its simplicity, your family is going to LOVE these magnificently meaty muffins.
+This savory Vegan Cottage Pie Cupcake is a veganized – and slightly fancified – version of a classic cottage pie or shepherd’s pie.
+Buttery mashed potatoes with just the slightest crisp encase a beefy plant-based mince and veggie filling that pours into your mouth at the first bite.
+This vegetarian and dairy-free appetizer recipe is easy to put together with a wow-factor that belies its simplicity.
+Your family is going to LOVE these magnificently meaty muffins.

 Ever since I learned to cook, one of my most favorite dishes to make (and eat) has ALWAYS been Shepherd’s Pie.